ahinski/portfolio/README.md

   **Goal:** Create a collaborative filtering recommendation system that will recommend similar movies for the one user liked and movies based on his ratings.

-  **What's inside:** Research on collaborative filtering, 2 prototypes of recommender-functions based on cosine similarity and their evaluation
+  **What's inside:** Research on collaborative filtering, 2 prototypes of recommender-functions based on Pearson correlation and their evaluation

   **Result:** Evaluated prototype of recommender system